Blarfnip/JRNL/README.md

 ## Installing
 ### For Personal Use
-Download the applicable folder from the **releases** folder in this repo and run the executable.
+Download the latest version from the [**releases**](https://github.com/Blarfnip/JRNL/releases/master) tab in this repo and run the executable.

 ### For Development
 This project is built with Node.js and Electron.
 To develop for this have Node.js installed and do the following: